 - Dulles International Airport and many other works by Eero Saarinen have swooping, wing-like roofs

-- The World Trade Center Transportation Terminal proposed by Spanish architect Santiago Calatrava also represents a modernist approach to organic architecture
+- The World Trade Center Transportation Terminal by Spanish architect Santiago Calatrava also represents a modernist approach to organic architecture